The 16 Types of Business Meetings (and Why They Matter)

 Expected Participation Profile

 These meetings are led by a designated person from the team.
 When run well, action reviews demand highly engaged and structured participation from everyone present.
-Because action reviews are so structured, they don’t require the individuals involved to form great interpersonal relationships.
-They do, however, require professionalism, focus, and strong engagement.
+Because action reviews are so structured, they don’t require the individuals involved to be great friends.
+They do, however, require professionalism, focus, a commitment to building psychological safety, and strong engagement.
 Action reviews that happen too infrequently or too far away in time from the action tend to become more conversational and less powerful.

 Meeting Format